Jay Ashcroft

-John Robert "Jay" Ashcroft (born July 12, 1973) is an American attorney, engineer and politician serving as the 40th and current Secretary of State of Missouri since 2017.
+John Robert "Jay" Ashcroft (born July 12, 1973) is an American attorney and politician who served as the 40th Secretary of State of Missouri from 2017 to 2025.
 A member of the Republican Party, he is the son of former U.S. Attorney General John Ashcroft.

-As Missouri Secretary of State, Ashcroft pushed for stricter voter identification laws, meant to prevent voter fraud and supported an investigation into Missouri Attorney General Josh Hawley.
+As Missouri Secretary of State, Ashcroft pushed for stricter voter identification laws, fought against ballot initiatives, supported an investigation into former Missouri Attorney General Josh Hawley, and restricted library services for minors.

+Ashcroft was a candidate in the 2024 Missouri gubernatorial election, but came in third place in the primary against State Senator Bill Eigel and Lt.
+Governor Mike Kehoe.

 Early life

 Ashcroft is the son of politician John Ashcroft.

 Ashcroft attended the United States Merchant Marine Academy, but did not graduate.
-He earned his Bachelor of Science and Master of Science degrees from Missouri University of Science and Technology.
-He then worked as an engineer.
-Ashcroft attended law school, earning his Juris Doctor from Saint Louis University.
+He earned his Bachelor of Science and Master of Science degrees in engineering management from Missouri University of Science and Technology.
+He then worked as an engineer intern and educator.
+Ashcroft later attended law school, earning his Juris Doctor from Saint Louis University School of Law.
+After law school, he worked for a law firm's intellectual property division.
+He later worked for his father in the Ashcroft Law Firm, where he assisted businesses impacted by government regulations and counseled clients on patent prosecution, regulatory compliance, and election law.

 Political career

-Ashcroft ran for the Missouri Senate in 2014, losing to Jill Schupp.
+Ashcroft ran for the Missouri Senate in 2014, losing to Democrat Jill Schupp.
 He ran for Missouri Secretary of State in the 2016 election, defeating state senator Will Kraus in the Republican primary election and former KMOV anchor Robin Smith in the general election.
 In 2020, Ashcroft won re-election against Democrat Yinka Faleti.

+Following his 2024 Missouri gubernatorial election campaign, Ashcroft announced "no intention" to run for another office.

+Political issues

+Abortion

+Ashcroft opposes abortion.
+As Secretary of State, Ashcroft wrote ballot summaries for initiatives seeking to reverse the Missouri ban on abortions.
+Judge John E. Beetem rewrote the summaries for all six initiatives.
+In his view, Ashcroft's summaries did not fairly represent the purposes or effect and lacked reference to alternative reproductive care mentioned in the initiatives.
+Ashcroft appealed the case to Supreme Court of Missouri; it was denied less than a week later.